 MAT Sensor - Manifold Air Temperature sensor, the same as IAT.
 The MAT circuit is identical to the CTS circuit, see CTS, above.

-MIMD: Acronym for multiple instruction, multiple data.
+MIMD - Acronym for multiple instruction, multiple data.
 A parallel computer with multiple independent threads of control.
 Conventional symmetric multiprocessors are MIMD architectures.

 MS - MegaSquirt, used in this document to refer to the MegaSquirt® fuel injection controller or its embedded software.